glynfinck/Glyn-Finck-Euler-Problems/README.md

-# Glyn-Finck-Euler-Problems
+# Glyn Finck Euler Problems
-Problems from the website https://projecteuler.net/.
+My solutions to the problems from the website https://projecteuler.net/.
 All programming is done in JAVA.